-ART.13.1 REFEREES AND JUDGES
+Art.
+13.1 Referees and Judges

-Three WAKO judges, who will be seated at Tatami-side away from the spectators, must score each bout.
+Three WAKO judges, who will be seated at Tatami-side away from the spectators, must grade each bout.
 Each of the three judges must be seated in the middle of three respective corners of the fighting area.

-In the event the Observer / Organizer is not able to apply the above-mentioned directions due to special circumstances, it will find a solution that will ensure the neutrality and impartiality of appointed officials, followed by a prompt report to the Referee Committee.
+In the event the Observer/Organizer is not able to apply the above-mentioned directions due to special circumstances, it will find a solution that will ensure the neutrality and impartiality of appointed officials, followed by a prompt report to the Referee Committee.

-ART.13.2 REFEREES
+Art.
+13.2 Referees

 At the end of a bout, gather and check the score sheets of the three judges.
-After verification, they must hand them over to the Observer of the Area or, if they are absent, to the announcer.
+After verification, he must hand them over to the Observer of the Area or, if he is absent, to the announcer.

 When the winner is announced, the referee must raise the winning Kickboxers arm.
-They must indicate to the Kickboxers, by appropriate signs or gestures, any violation of the Regulations.
+He must indicate to the Kickboxers, by appropriate signs or gestures, any violation of the Regulations.
+He must also:

-They must also:
+Supervise the whole bout

-• Supervise the whole bout
+Art.
+13.3 Referees Powers

-ART.13.3 REFEREES POWERS
+A referee may;

-A Referee may;
+- Stop a fight at any moment if he finds it to be too one-sided and in the interest of health and safety... - Stop a fight at any moment if one of the Kickboxer has received an unauthorized blow or is wounded, or if he considers a fighter unable to continue. - Stop a fight at any moment if he finds the fighters behaving in an "unsportsman-like" manner.
+In such a case, he must disqualify one or both Kickboxers. - Warn a Kickboxer or stop the bout and give a minus point or warning to a Kickboxer for an offence. - Disqualify a coach or a second who has broken the regulations or the Kickboxer himself if his coach or the second fails to obey to his orders.

-- Stop a fight at any moment if they find it to be too one-sided and in the interest of health and safety... - Stop a fight at any moment if one of the Kickboxer has received an unauthorized blow or is wounded, or if they considers a fighter is unable to continue. - Stop a fight at any moment if they find the fighters behaving in an "unsportsman-like" manner.
-In such a case, they must disqualify one or both Kickboxers. - Warn a Kickboxer or stop the bout and give a minus point or warning to a Kickboxer for an offence. - Disqualify a coach or a second who has broken the regulations or the Kickboxer himself if their coach or the second fails to obey to their orders. - Disqualify, with or without a warning, a fighter who has committed an offence. - Interpret the rules as long as they are applicable or compatible with the fight that is taking place, or, at a special moment, decide on a move which does not appear in the rules. - If a Kickboxer breaks the rules but does not necessarily deserve a disqualification, the Referee must stop the fight and give a warning to the Kickboxer of a foul.
+- Disqualify, with or without a warning, a fighter who has committed an offence. - Interpret the rules as long as they are applicable or compatible with the fight that is taking place, or, at a special moment, decide on a move which does not appear in the rules. - If a Kickboxer breaks the rules but does not necessarily deserve a disqualification, the Referee must stop the fight and give a warning to the Kickboxer of a foul.
 Before the warning, the Referee must order the Kickboxer to stop fighting.
 The warning must be given clearly, so that the Kickboxer understands the reason and cause of the penalty.
 The referee must hand signal to each judge that a particular warning has been given and clearly show which Kickboxer has been punished.
 After having given the warning, the referee orders the Kickboxer to fight again.
 If a fighter has been given 3 official warnings within the same bout, he is disqualified. - A referee may give a caution to a Kickboxer.
 A caution means a warning given by a referee to a Kickboxer for breaking a rule.
-In order to do this they do not need to stop the fight, and may reprimand the Kickboxer during the fight.
+In order to do this he doesn't need to stop the fight, and may reprimand the Kickboxer during the fight.

-ART.13.4 JUDGES
+Art.
+13.4 Judges